EzraWeller/governance-paradox/README.txt

 to be fair and experts to have extra influence to be effective, this algorithm first discovers the top 10 preferred problems in as few steps as it can, then asks only the experts in those problems to solve them.

-2) "Technocracy" - Simply asks the experts in each problem to solve it.
+2) "Experts-only" - Simply asks the experts in each problem to solve it.
 This algorithm saves time by not bothering with preferences but has to solve way more than the required 10 problems since it knows nothing about preferences.